Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Photo source: Enchanted Balloon

 The classic, floating "String of Pearls" arch creates an elegant frame for a wedding head table.
 It's one of the easiest designs you can make yourself.
-Just follow our DIY instructions here.
+Just follow our balloon arch step-by-step tutorial here.

 Photo source: Pinterest